We offer complementary economy shipping on all orders! Some remote locations may require a charge.

 Although our brand’s image and marketing is geared toward men, our designs are unisex.
 Many of our customers are women and we have received very positive feedback from our female customers.

 Custom orders are considered on a case-by-case basis.
 Please contact us here or e-mail firstname.lastname@example.org describing your custom order and we will respond with a price and lead time if we can accept your request.
+The ideas of others have been a meaningful part of the evolution.

 All of our pieces are made in Davis’s workshop in Boulder, Colorado.
-Be sure to hit us up if you're ever in the area!

 We are careful to make sure our designs do not have sharp edges, and the ends of each cuff is finished in a way that ensures they won’t scratch you.
 We have never experienced any complaints about our products scratching skin or or pulling arm hair.